B-iggy/Automad-Extensions/README.md

 # Automad-Extensions
-A little collection of [Automad](http://automad.org/) Extensions written by me or friendly contributors?
+A little collection of Extensions for [Automad](http://automad.org/) - written by me or friendly contributors?